vespa-engine/documentation/documentation/tutorials/text-search-semantic.md

 }
 ```

-The baselines are two obvious choices that also represent two extremes that are interesting to analyse.
+The baselines are two obvious choices that also represent two extremes that are interesting to analyze.
 The `AND` operator is too restrictive, matching very few documents.
 The consequence is that it end up missing the relavant documents in the first 100 position for approximately half of the queries.
 The `OR` operator on the other hand, match the majority of the documents in the corpus and recall the relevant document for most of the queries.

 ## Pre-trained vector embeddings

-While performing the experiments reported here, we evaluated different types of pre-trained vectors, all public available.
+While performing the experiments reported here, we evaluated different types of pre-trained vectors, all publicly available.
 They were:
 1. Word2Vec (avaialble via [TensorFlow Hub](https://tfhub.dev/google/Wiki-words-500-with-normalization/2))
 2. Universal sentence encoder (avaialble via [TensorFlow Hub](https://tfhub.dev/google/universal-sentence-encoder/4))
 3. Sentence BERT (available via the python [sentence-transformers library](https://github.com/UKPLab/sentence-transformers))